 Source Protection Area # RMP's Established in Reporting Period # Significant Threats Managed # of Threats remaining to be managed # Inspections

-Otonabee- Peterborough 9 18 13 3
+Otonabee- Peterborough 0 0 9 0

-Kawartha-Haliburton 5 11 28 9
+Kawartha-Haliburton 6 17 11 9

-Crowe Valley 1 2 6 0
+Crowe Valley 1 1 0 0

-Lower Trent 6 8 38 21
+Lower Trent 6 8 12 11

-Twenty-one (21) Risk Management Plans have been established for this reporting period.
-These 21 plans collectively manage a total of 39 significant drinking water threats.
+Thirteen (13) Risk Management Plans have been established for this reporting period.
+These 13 plans collectively manage a total of 25 significant drinking water threats.
 Risk Management Officials report an ongoing effort to refine the number of significant drinking water threats based on information gathered from site visits, direct contacts and other means.
-The number of threats remaining decreased for each Source Protection Authority.
+The number of threats remaining decreased for each Source Protection Authority, decreasing as a total from across the region from 85 to 33.

-The total number of inspections carried out by a Risk Management Official was 33.
-The compliance rate with the Risk Management Plans established is 99% (1 in O-P).
+The total number of inspections carried out by a Risk Management Official was 20.
+The compliance rate with the Risk Management Plans established is 100%.

-A total of 138 Section 59 notices were issued for this reporting period.
+A total of 139 Section 59 notices were issued for this reporting period.
 The processes to screen development applications is reported to be working and some municipalities continue to fine tune their screening processes to improve efficiencies.